cvjena/nice-core/README.md

 	cmake ..
 	make

-Alternatively, you can use 'ccmake ..' to modfiy the install configuration.
+Alternatively, you can use `ccmake ..` instead to modfiy the installation configuration.

-Please note, there are additional library modules for optimzation, segmentation, semantic segmentation and visual learning available.
+Please note, there are additional library modules for *optimization*, *segmentation*, *semantic segmentation* and *visual learning* available.
 If you are interested in using them, contact the authors.